MarcusHoltz/marcusholtz.github.io/_posts/2024-03-23-opnsense-wireguard-vpn.md

 ---
 layout: post
-title: OPNsense as a Wireguard VPN
+title: OPNsense as a WireGuard VPN
 date: 2024-03-23 11:33:00 -0700
 categories: [Networking, VPN]
-tags: [opnsense, workstation, split-dns, VPN, wireguard, remote]
+tags: [opnsense, workstation, splitdns, vpn, wireguard, remote]
 pin: false
 image:
   path: /assets/img/header/header--opnsense--wireguard-VPN.jpg
-  alt: Setting up OPNsense router as a Wireguard VPN
+  alt: Setting up OPNsense router as a WireGuard VPN
 ---

-# Wireguard on OPNsense
+# WireGuard on OPNsense

-There are multiple scenarios where Wireguard can be used, but they all require different configs for that setup.
+There are multiple scenarios where WireGuard can be used, but they all require different configs for that setup.

 This writeup should enable a single user (Roadwarrior) and further along the line, a Site-to-Site VPN.

-## Wireguard then OPNsense
+## WireGuard then OPNsense

-This tutorial discusses the setup of Wireguard first.
+This tutorial discusses the setup of WireGuard first.

-Please **hang on** till we're done with Wireguard.
+Please **hang on** till we're done with WireGuard.

-**None of this will work** without also changing the `OPNsense firewall` settings.
+**None of this will work** without also changing the **OPNsense firewall** settings.

 ### Tutorial Steps

-1. Client stuff
+1. Client

-2. Wireguard stuff
+2. WireGuard

-3. Firewall stuff
+3. Firewall

 * * *

-## Wireguard background
+## WireGuard intro

-To setup Wireguard first, you must understand it's conceptual overview.
+To setup WireGuard first, you must understand it's conceptual overview.

 1. It's not a client/server VPN setup.